Jet Lag: The Game: Production

-(Left to right) Ben Doyle, Sam Denby, and Adam Chase, pictured in December 2023, created the show.
+(Left to right) Ben Doyle, Sam Denby, and Adam Chase, pictured in August 2026, created the show.

 Jet Lag: The Game was created by Sam Denby, founder of Wendover Productions and chief content officer of streaming platform Nebula, with writers Adam Chase and Ben Doyle, all of whom compete each season.
 The first season was released on May 25, 2022.
 The show is created primarily for streaming on Nebula, which supports its relatively expensive per-video budget.
 Episodes are released first on Nebula and a week later on YouTube.
 They typically release four seasons a year overlapping the planning, recording, and editing of each season with those before and after.

 Jet Lags format was partially developed during a previous Wendover Productions show, Half as Interesting's Crime Spree, which had Chase and Doyle pursuing Denby as he attempted to break obscure laws in US states.
 Denby has also cited The Amazing Race and Taskmaster as inspirations for some of the show's various game mechanics.

 Locations are chosen based on the availability of "strong, frequent, reliable, or semi-reliable, public transportation", according to Denby.
 Consequently, the most common regions have been Europe, North America, and East Asia.
 To address the climate impacts of the show's use of air travel, Wendover purchases Gold Standard carbon offsets worth ten times the show's estimated emissions.
 "We knew from the get go that we would get some criticism for what is clearly somewhat frivolous travel", Denby stated.

-No production crew travel with the players.
-The video is recorded by the players themselves, using just handheld or tripod-mounted phones and wearable microphones, an approach that Denby says allows the competitors to focus on content rather than production.
+The players travel without any production crew.
+Instead the video is recorded by the players themselves, using just handheld or tripod-mounted phones and wearable microphones, an approach that Denby says allows the competitors to focus on content rather than production.

 Seasons

-As of October 2025, Jet Lag: The Game has released 15 complete seasons, plus a two-episode special.
+As of May 2026, Jet Lag: The Game has released 18 complete seasons, plus a two-episode special.